donovanhide/nodestore-sketch/README.md

 * Keys are fixed length and don't compress well due to high entropy
 * Values are variable length and compress well
 * Keys and values are write once, read many
-* There is no natural ordering to keys, but keys and values written together in chronological order are more likely to read in the same order.
+* There is no natural ordering to keys, but keys and values written together in chronological order are more likely to be read in the same order.
+* Bloom Filters should be kept in most recently used order.
+It is likely that the last used bloom filter will give a positive for the next key request is key requests are received in ledger order.

 ##Design